Wangnov/claude-code-statusline-pro/README.md

 {
   "statusLine": {
     "type": "command",
-    "command": "npx ccstatus@latest"
+    "command": "npx ccsp@latest"
   }
 }
 ```

-> 💡 **Compatibility Note**: The legacy command `npx claude-code-statusline-pro@latest` still works and forwards to the new package, but will emit a migration warning.
-Updating existing configs to `npx ccstatus@latest` keeps future upgrades smooth.
+> 💡 **Compatibility Note**: The legacy command `npx ccsp@latest` still works and forwards to the new package, but will emit a migration warning.
+Updating existing configs to `npx ccsp@latest` keeps future upgrades smooth.

 Save the file and restart Claude Code to see the professional status bar!